Some Insights and Ways to Develop Effective Teams

 New and Existing Teams

-Given the outcomes of team building that we discussed above, any team that needs to develop those specific outcomes should consider team building.
+Given the outcomes that we discussed above, any team that needs to develop those specific outcomes should consider team building.

-Most importantly, the organizations that need team building the most are the ones with a learning-oriented culture.
+Most importantly, the organizations that need it the most are the ones with a learning-oriented culture.
 These are the ones that are eager to learn and grow, and strive to empower their employees to constantly improve their ideas, strategies, and work.

 Organizations with a learning-oriented culture share and co-construct ideas, engage in constructive and healthy conflict, are reflexive and self-aware, learn by doing and activity, and value intentionally seeking various perspectives.